FarelRA/linux-tkg-repo/README.md

 ### Fedora

+***Notes: Fedora repository temporarily disabled due to the size of the built kernel exceeding the GitHub file size limit.***

 Add the repository to your system, then install the kernel package using your package manager.

 - Create `/etc/yum.repos.d/linux-tkg.repo` file and add this line